SaiGanesh2407/MFC4_C16_MRI-Image-Reconstruction/README.md

 | FFT Sorted | 41.2067 | 0.0099 | 0.9700 |
 | DCT Sorted | 44.2179 | 0.0074 | 0.9796 |
 | L1 Sorted | 27.3274 | 0.0516 | 0.6031 |

+### Conclusion
+In this project, we have proposed an efficient methodology for image reconstruction from MRI scans using compressed sensing and sparse transform.
+The central idea of minimizing the scanning time while ensuring a decent image quality has been successfully achieved through simulation and implementation of DWT, FFT, DCT, and Basis Pursuit methods of reconstruction.
+According to our findings, DCT is an efficient method of reconstruction when it comes to simulation, whereas FFT gives better results in line with practical MRI imaging.
+On the other hand, Basis Pursuit algorithm based on L1-norm proves to be more efficient and reliable for handling undersampling problems.
+Thus, we can conclude that there is always a trade-off between image quality and computational complexity, and the proposed technique helps minimize these limitations and improve efficiency in terms of reduced amount of data.

 ### Future Work
 - Implement deep learning-based reconstruction